Tuesday AM Forecast: Warmer this afternoon, rain chances going up on Wednesday

 Trending News

 The next concern is what lingering precipitation will there be once the front rolls through.
 Forecast models are not in exact agreement at the moment, but there is potential for overriding moisture behind the main cold front, and with cold air already in place there will be a window of opportunity for some wintry precipitation on Friday.
+If anything were to develop, it would mainly be sleet and freezing rain.
 This is a low confidence forecast right now, so make sure you continue to check back for updates through the week.

 -- Meteorologist Jake Dalton